Memphis and Charleston Railroad: History

-The American Civil War
+The Civil War

-When the Civil War broke out in 1861, this railroad became of strategic importance as the only east–west railroad running through the Confederacy.
+When the American Civil War broke out in 1861, this railroad became of strategic importance as the only east–west railroad running through the Confederacy.
 On the morning of April 11, 1862, Union troops led by General Ormsby MacKnight Mitchel captured Huntsville, cutting off this railroad's use for the Confederacy.

-The railroad and its route through Corinth, Mississippi was a significant factor in the Battle of Shiloh in 1862.
+The railroad and its route through Corinth, Mississippi, was a significant factor in the Battle of Shiloh in 1862.

 Construction of the rail line still persisted during the Civil War because the owners of the railroad wanted to serve the Confederate Army.
-The plan was to allow the Confederates to use the railroad for free, however, it was not sustainable, and so the Confederate Army paid almost all the railroads in the south with Confederate bonds, which were deemed worthless after the War.
+The plan was to allow the Confederates to use the railroad for free; however, it was not sustainable, and so the Confederate Army paid almost all the railroads in the south with Confederate bonds, which were deemed worthless after the War.

-Post American Civil War
+Post Civil War

 Expansion

 In the decade leading up to the Civil War, Memphis’ vibrant cotton market made it the fastest growing city in the U.S. The war itself could not even affect the city's continued growth.
 After confronting a recession as most southern cities experienced after the war, there was a rapid expansion of railroads to help with the growing industries, one being the Memphis and Charleston Railroad.
 The State's Republican government also helped with the promotion of local railroad construction.
 Advertisements were taken out in the local Memphis paper in 1886, asking for men who would be paid $1.75 per day, to be depot switchmen.

 Not only was the railroad a result of the economic growth, it led to further expansion in the second half of the nineteenth century as industrial firms moved into Memphis to take advantage the city's central geographic location and railroad system which helped make Memphis a major hub for distribution in the south.
 The city underwent a major population growth as well, having less than 1,800 citizens in 1840, to 20,000 in 1858.